A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Model Validation for Multiple Linear Regression

-To detect heteroscedasticity (Figure \ref{fig:1c}), two statistical tests will be introduced.
-The first test, referred to as an \emph{absolute residual test} in this paper, is identical to the previous test except for the fact that the values of response variable in the auxiliary model are the absolute values of the residuals.
-Figure \ref{fig:2b} shows that, if the negative side of Figure \ref{fig:1c} is flipped to overlap the positive side, an increasing trend in the residuals is observed.
-On the other hand, the constant variance of the absolute values of the residuals with respect to the fitted values is presented in Figure \ref{fig:2a}, which is associated with the desirable residual plot of Figure \ref{fig:1a}.
-Thus, as a linear residual trend, if a statistical test on the coefficient of the auxiliary model rejects the null hypothesis, we can regard the residuals of the linear model as having heteroscedasticity.
+{\textit{\textbf{Heteroscedasticity}}} To detect heteroscedasticity (Figure \ref{fig:1c}), two statistical tests need to be performed.
+The first test, referred to as an \emph{absolute residual test} in this paper, is identical to the previous test except for the fact that the values of the response variable in the auxiliary model are the absolute values of the residuals.
+Observe that if the negative side of Figure \ref{fig:1c} is flipped to overlap the positive side, an increasing trend in the residuals is observed as illustrated in Figure \ref{fig:2b}.
+On the other hand, the same procedure for the ideal case of Figure \ref{fig:1a} creates the constant variance of the absolute residuals over fitted values in Figure \ref{fig:2a}.
+Thus, if a linear trend is detected from the auxiliary model of the absolute residuals, we can assume that the residuals of the linear model have heteroscedasticity.
 Another widely used diagnostic tool for heteroscedasticity is the \textit{Breusch-Pagan test} \citep{breusch1979simple}.
-To prevent being overly rigorous, we consider the residual assumption to be violated if both proposed tests indicate heteroscedasticity.
-In Section \ref{S:3_4}, our mathematical programming-based diagnostic approach will be presented to capture the features of heteroscedasticity.
+To prevent being overly rigorous, we conclude that the heteroscedasticity exists and the residual assumption is violated only if both proposed tests indicate heteroscedasticity.
+In Section \ref{S:3_4}, our mathematical programming-based diagnostic approach is presented to capture the features of heteroscedasticity.

-Finally, for the case illustrated in Figure \ref{fig:1d}, we formulate a model that selects variables from among the explanatory variables and their non-linear transformations.
+{\textit{\textbf{Nonlinearity in residuals}}} To remedy the nonlinear trend in the residual plot in Figure \ref{fig:1d}, we consider both original and transformed explanatory variables, as explained in Section \ref{S:2_1}, while we restrict the model to select at most one among the original and transformed variables.

+We note here that other tests such as the $F$-test for the model and the multicollinearity test for the pairwise coefficients can be incorporated into our framework proposed in Section \ref{S:3}.